dasunmihiranga/TK-Dart/README.md

-# Thoga Kade Vegetable Shop Management System -CLI
+# Thoga Kade Shop Management System -CLI

 ## Overview
 A command-line application for managing a vegetable shop inventory, orders, and reporting.